innolitics/rdm/README.md

 The base templates are stored in the rdm package.
 The sections included in here are typically not edited by users.

-When you run `rdm init`, templates that inherit from the base templates are copied into your project repository.
-You are expected to edit these files.
+When you run `rdm init`, templates that inherit from the base templates in `rdm/base` are copied into your project repository from `rdm/init/documents`.
+You are expected to edit these copied files.
+The documents in `rdm/init/documents` will contain some useful instructions on how the regulations work, but that should not make it into the final documents.
+The documents in `rdm/base` should only contain content that will go into the final generated files.

 ## Images